Sheridan Arts Foundation

 Today, this 240 seat intimate theater which is listed in the National Register of Historic Places, is home to the Sheridan Arts Foundation and has become a non-profit venue benefiting a number of charitable organizations such as the Boys and Girls Club of America.
 Some of today's top performers such as Jewel, Smokey Robinson, Frederica von Stade, John Prine, Chubby Checker and more have performed at the Sheridan Opera House to benefit the Sheridan Arts Foundation and its educational programs.

 The Sheridan Arts Foundation was founded in 1991 as a 501(c) (3) non-profit organization to:

 - Restore and preserve the historic Sheridan Opera House as an arts and cultural resource for the Telluride community

 - Bring quality arts and cultural events to Telluride

 - Provide local and national youth with access and exposure to the arts through education

 The Sheridan Opera House is a beautiful theater with a variety of configurations allowing it to host events of all types such as movies, concerts, and recitals as well as lectures, conferences and weddings.

+We also subsidize rent to local non-profits, schools and other community entities with an average of $80-$90,000 in subsidizes each year.
 For more information on renting the Sheridan Opera House for your next event please visit the Theater Rental page.

 "I LOVE this, it's like playing in my living room!" - Jackson Browne